tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 * [HQC](http://pqc-hqc.org/)
 * [SIKE](https://sike.org/) (Broken): Supersingular Isogeny Key Encapsulation (SIKE) is a specific realization of the SIDH (Supersingular Isogeny Diffie-Hellman) protocol.
 Recently, a [mathematical attack](https://eprint.iacr.org/2022/975.pdf) based on the "glue-and-split" theorem from 1997 from Ernst Kani was found against the underlying chosen starting curve and torsion information.
 In practical terms, this attack allows for the efficient recovery of the private key.
 NIST has to yet comment if the scheme will be still considered and there is still debate around if the scheme can be changed so that the attack can be prevented.
 NIST announced that SIKE was no longer under consideration but the authors of SIKE had asked for it to remain in the list so that people are aware that it is broken.

-# Classic vs. Post-Quantum
+# Threat of CRQCs on Cryptography

-Post-quantum cryptography or quantum-safe cryptography refers to cryptographic algorithms that are secure against cryptographic attacks from both CRQC and classic computers.
+Post-quantum cryptography or quantum-safe cryptography refers to cryptographic algorithms that are secure against cryptographic attacks from both CRQCs and classic computers.

-When considering the security risks associated with the ability of a quantum computer to attack classic cryptography it is important to distinguish between the impact on symmetric algorithms and public-key ones.
-Professor Peter Shor and computer scientist Lov Grover developed two algorithms that changed the way the world thinks of security under the presence of a quantum computer.
+When considering the security risks associated with the ability of a quantum computer to attack traditional cryptography it is important to distinguish between the impact on symmetric algorithms and public-key ones.
+Professor Peter Shor and computer scientist Lov Grover developed two algorithms that changed the way the world thinks of security under the presence of a CRQC.

 ## Symmetric cryptography {#symmetric}